-Anyway, I’ve friends who are Pro-Macs.
+I’ve friends who are Pro-Macs.
 I really don’t mind one.
 I’ve used one when studying before and I think it’s good to be fluent in different operating systems.
 Moreover Macs are reputedly the best when it comes to multimedia.
-But the entry level Macbook Pro costs 1.6k SGD.
-Ehm.
-That’s a little over the budget.
+But the entry level Macbook Pro costs 1.6k SGD and that’s a little over the budget.

 Or I could get their cheapest offering of the Mac Mini at 800 SGD.
 But it’s not really that portable – how are you going to lug a monitor around?